Strawberry Icebox Cake

 Layer the Cake

-1. On a platter or baking pan, spread a small amount (just enough to hold the first layer of crackers in place) of the whipped cream.
-Begin layering starting with the graham crackers, then a layer of strawberries, and a layer of whipped cream.
+1. On a rimmed platter or 9×13 baking pan, spread a small amount (just enough to hold the first layer of crackers in place) of the whipped cream.
+Begin layering: start with graham crackers, then a layer of strawberries, and a layer of whipped cream.

 2. Continue until you have four layers in all, ending with a layer of whipped cream.